Kākāpō Year 1 classes are located in Rooms 1,2 and 3.

 At Ngaio School, we are fortunate to have a team of experienced and passionate release teachers supporting our ākonga and kaiako.
 Classroom Release Time allows our teachers to focus on planning, assessment, and leadership responsibilities while ensuring continuity of learning for tamariki.

-• Donna will cover Michelle’s leadership release every Wednesday and CRT once a fortnight.
-She will also teach in Christina’s class every Thursday.
+• Donna will cover Michelle’s leadership release once a week and CRT every second Tuesday.
+Donna will also teach in Christina’s class every Thursday.

-• Julie Rogers will cover Thomas’ CRT once a fortnight.
+• Julie Rogers will cover Thomas’ CRT every second Tuesday.

-• Kathy will support Elise and Bronwyn during their release time.
+• Kathy will support Elise, Karen and Bronwyn during their release time.

 Our release teachers are dedicated professionals who embody the values of our kura and are committed to maintaining a positive, engaging learning environment for all tamariki.